MODEL PORTFOLIO

 CreditSight View Comment

-We reiterated our Market perform recommendation on Nissan Motor and Nissan Motor Acceptance Co.
-(NMAC) notes based on relative value, the company’s weak near-term automotive profit outlook, partially offset by improved retail sales trends and increased visibility into near-term Re: Nissan cost savings initiatives.
+We upgrade our recommendation on Nissan Motor and Nissan Motor Acceptance Co. notes from Market perform to Outperform based on relative value, the company’s weak but improving near-term automotive profit and free cash flow outlook, solid Re: Nissan cost savings execution, and improved retail sales trends in the US and China.

 see more issuers DOWNLOAD PDF